mugishalinux/bank-licensing-compliance-system/DESIGN.md

 2. The Licensing Service stores data in MySQL
 3. When an email is needed, the Licensing Service sends an event through Kafka
 4. The Mailing Service receives the event and sends the email
-5. Redis is used for caching, OTP storage, and queues
+5. Redis is used for OTP storage, caching, and queues
 6. MinIO stores uploaded files

+The frontend communicates only with the Licensing Service.
+The Mailing Service works internally in the background.

 ---